gnuton/RagBag/Docs/Scala.md

 // Under the hood 1 is converted implicitely to RichInt and than the method is applied.
 // Strings are converted to StringOps

+// 0.
+Unit - is the void or null of other languages var a = ()
 // 1.
 Boolean
 // 2.
 Numeric types (they are 7 as in Java)
 //    Byte, Char, Short, Int, Long, Float, Double